Vith-MCB/AEDSII/README.md

 # AEDSII
- Programs and applications did at the Algorithm Uni. classes
+ Programs and applications made at the Algorithm Uni. classes